chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [x] git pull on release before releasing -> elegant solution : do git remote update, and determine if the branch is 'up to date'.
+If not, then the release is cancelled and the user must git pull/git fetch/update their branch.
 - [x] fix how to rename entities within modules
 - [x] produce log.warning() when trying to make 'new' with a remote repo that isn't empty (doesnt link remote)
 - [x] implement additional "help" command documentation